pedric/project-component-library/docs/spc_simple_footer.md

+*- A supersimple footer*

-*- A supersimple footer designed as a component for Spacecraft Starterkit*
+*- Designed as a Spacecraft Starterkit compatible component*

 ## Quick start